Skip to main content

 The internal emitter default settings are as follows:

-• Rolling Window (Number of concurrent requests)
+• Rolling Window (max number of concurrent requests)

 • POST: 10